Monday: 9.00am – 8.00pm

 There are many ways to manage Bruxism, with the most common treatment being splints or dental appliances.
 Splints are designed to separate the upper and lower teeth, and may be as simple as a mouthguard.
 Other dental treatments may also be considered, such as equilibration (grinding away tooth surface to make the teeth fit together better), orthodontics, or crowns and veneers.

-We offer a free consultation with our Practice Principal, Gavin Laidlaw BDS.
+We offer a consultation with our Practice Principal, Gavin Laidlaw BDS.
 He is trained and qualified to specify the most appropriate dental splint for Bruxism.